CodyNicholson/Backend_Development_Notes/Intro_To_Java/this.md

-#This
+# This

-A refference to the object to the left of the "." in the method call
+A reference to the object to the left of the "." in the method call

 It is never needed, it just makes the code more organized